 Adequate fluid and nutritional intake are CRITICAL for proper healing.
 You may not feel hungry after surgery.
 Start with a liquid diet and then progress to a soft foods diet.
 It is essential that you spread your required fluid and nutritional intake evenly throughout the day.
 Protein intake is EXTREMELY important for wound healing.
-We recommend consuming between 60-90g of protein.
-Protein shakes, smoothies, and soup are great sources of protein and easy to eat after surgery.
+We recommend 70-90gms of protein daily after surgery.
+Protein shakes, smoothies, and soups are great sources of protein and easy to take in after surgery.
 Limit carbonated beverages and spicy foods that can cause gas and bloating.
-Avoid salty foods which will increase swelling.
+Limit salt intake- a high salt meal can lead to increased swelling and prolonged recovery.
+Limit caffeine as it promotes dehydration.